anasselhoud/AI-ChatBot/README.md

 # AI-MealBot
 An AI based Chatbot used for healthy meal propositions.
 I applied this AI project for Healthy meals recommendations based on calories and preferences.
 If you want to use the original code for other utilities, please contact me so I can help you to get and made the modification needed to deploy it.

 I have used Nltk and Tensorflow for the construction of the model.
-I have shared only the code of the model and its result.
-It's up to you to deploy it where you want (on your localhost on on any platform dedicated to that like Discord or Telegram.
+I have shared the code of the model and its result.
+It's up to you to deploy it using the tool you want (on your localhost or on any platform dedicated to that like Discord, Telegram...)
+I added the script "main-host.py" that can directly run a localhost in your browser where you can interact with the chatbot your trained.

-I have linked this AI Bot with Discord.
-This option is not included in the files "main.py" and "main-host.py" because the discord bot setup is required beforehand (Discord Developer mode).
-Feel free to contact me or use "Issues" to seek help.
+For my application, I have linked this AI Bot with Discord.
+As I already mentionned, this option is not included in the files "main.py" and "main-host.py" because the discord bot setup is required beforehand (Discord Developer mode).
+Feel free to contact me or use "Issues" to seek help. but I recommend you to have a look at my tutorial on TDS Medium.

 ### Please check my article on TDS for more details:
 https://towardsdatascience.com/how-to-build-your-own-ai-chatbot-on-discord-c6b3468189f4